Organized in 1999 as Asia Rice Foundation USA

 Applications for Global Rice Leadership Awards Now Being Accepted

 GRRF makes travel and study grants – Global Rice Leadership Awards – to help scholars and artists learn more about rice in developing countries.
-Given the restrictions imposed by COVID-19, at this time GRRF awards may be used for laboratory- or library-based research in a hosting US institution (other than where the student is registered full-time) that has special competence in an area related to rice.

 We support research and education to improve understanding of: